area9innovation/fast/mini/readme.md

 TODO:
 - Add a more traditional Mini server, with a HTTP-based interface.

-## Running the compiler

-Run with

-	flowcpp mini/mini.flow -- file=myprogram.flow

-will compile myprogram to js and flow files called out.js and out.flow.

-This

-	flowcpp mini/mini.flow -- file=mini/tests/test.flow debug=1

-will produce a debug trace of how this file goes through the compiler.

-If you are interested in only one function, you can use this:

-	flowcpp mini/mini.flow -- file=mini/tests/test.flow debug=main

-to get a trace of how "main" goes through the compiler.

-Similarly, this

-	flowcpp mini/mini.flow -- file=myprogram.flow debug=myprogram,main

-will debug both main as above, but also how we parse the file "myprogram".

 ## Milestones

 The compiler is still in development, and a lot of work remains.
 To help guide